e-n-f/if-then-else/if-then-else.md

 considered their home to be, and whether they had voted anywhere else.

-The thing that is maybe not so obvious is that this "if yes" is never terminated.
+The thing that is maybe not so obvious is that this "if yes" is not explicitly terminated.
 The text does not say whether the final question, asking where the candidate's family lives, is something that everyone is asked, or whether it is something that is only asked if the candidate had left the state.